castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

 `LIKE` is an SQL keyword used to compare data against simple wildcard matching. `%` matches any number of characters, `_` matches a single character.
-While LIKE is defined as being case-insensitive in the SQL standard, it is not implemented as such in all databases (PostgreSQL for example, provides the LIKE and ILIKE keywords).
+Note that while LIKE is defined as being case-insensitive in the SQL standard, it is not implemented as such in all databases (PostgreSQL for example, provides the LIKE and ILIKE keywords).

 The two arguments to `search` are a set of conditions and a set of attributes.
 The conditions supply the filters to apply to the data, the attributes add grouping, sorting and joining and more.

-The other non-obvious subtlety here is that an arrayref in the value of a condition hashref produces a set of ORed conditions, whereas the hashref layer produces ANDed conditions.
-This functionality is provided by the [SQL::Abstract module](http://metacpan.org/dist/SQL-Abstract).

-    my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");
-    my $users_rs = $schema->resultset('User');
+The conditions are turned into SQL using a module called SQL::Abstract[^sqlabstract]

+The following are some tips on creating SQL conditions using the SQL::Abstract syntax.
+Remember that in the DBIC_TRACE output, the '?' characters represent bind parameters, the actual values are shown after the query, and will be escaped before being used in the SQL.

+* A hashref produces a set of AND'd conditions:

+    Perl:
+    search({ username => 'fredbloggs', email => 'fred@bloggs.com' });

+    SQL:
+    ...
+WHERE username = ?
+AND email = ? : 'fredbloggs', 'fred@bloggs.com'

+* An arrayref produces a set of OR'd conditions:

+    Perl:
+    search([ { username => 'fredbloggs' }, { email => 'fred@bloggs.com' } ]);

+    SQL:
+    ...
+WHERE username = ?
+OR email = ? : 'fredbloggs', 'fred@bloggs.com'

+* We can mix and match these:

+    Perl:
+    search([ { username => 'fredbloggs', realname => 'Fred Bloggs' }, { email => 'fred@bloggs.com' } ]);

+    SQL:
+    ...
+WHERE (username = ?
+AND realname = ?)
+OR email = ? : 'fredbloggs', 'Fred Bloggs', 'fred@bloggs.com'

+* To OR a set of alternate values for one column, we can pass an arrayref as the hashref value:

+    Perl:
+    search({ username => [ 'fredbloggs', 'alicebloggs', 'joebloggs' ] });

+    SQL:
+    ...
+WHERE username = ?
+OR username = ?
+OR username = ? : 'fredbloggs', 'alicebloggs', 'joebloggs'

+* To produce SQL-keywords, we generally precede them with an '-' symbol, so to get IN:

+    Perl:
+    search({ username => { '-in' => [ 'fredbloggs', 'alicebloggs', 'joebloggs' ] } });

+    SQL:
+    ...
+WHERE username IN ( 'fredbloggs', 'alicebloggs', 'joebloggs' )

+* Or BETWEEN:

+    Perl:
+    search({ created_date => { '-between' => ['2012-01-01', '2012-12-31'] } });

+    SQL:
+    ...
+WHERE created_date BETWEEN ?
+AND ? : '2012-01-01', '2012-12-31'

+* So to recap from the previous chapter:

-    my @badwords = ('john', 'joe', 'joseph');
+    my @badwords = ('john', 'joe', 'joseph', 'jess', 'james');
     my $badusers_rs = $users_rs->search({
       realname => [ map { { 'like' => "%$_%"} } @badwords ],
     });

-This query is sent to the database as this SQL:
+Creates a list of OR'd LIKE queries:

     SELECT me.id, me.realname, me.username, me.password, me.email
     FROM users
+    WHERE me.realname LIKE '?'
+      OR me.realname LIKE '?'
-    WHERE me.realname LIKE '%john%' OR me.realname LIKE '%joe%' OR me.realname LIKE '%joseph%'
+      OR me.realname LIKE '?'
+      OR me.realname LIKE '?

-We'll get the results by grabbing a Row object at a time from the ResultSet using the `next` method.

-    while(my $user = $users_rs->next) {
-      print $user->realname;
-    }
+      OR me.realname LILE '?'
+    : '%john%', '%joe%', '%joseph%', '%jess%', '%james%'

+The possible contents of the attributes argument are described in the following sections.

 ## Choosing data to fetch